nickholub/d3-dag-visualization/README.md

 ===============

 DAG (Directed acyclic graph) JavaScript visualization with D3.
+[dagre-D3](https://github.com/cpettitt/dagre-d3) is used for graph layout and rendering.
 Good for displaying flowchart and PERT chart-like graphs.
-[dagre](https://github.com/cpettitt/dagre) is used for graph layout.

 ## Example Graph